 Photography: It is illegal to take pictures of government buildings, military installations, key infrastructure such as ports, train stations, and airports, and along border areas.
 You could be detained or arrested, fined, and have equipment confiscated.
 Do not take photos of Congolese without their permission.

 Phone Service: Cell phones are used extensively.
 SIM cards can be purchased locally to use with a compatible cell phone.
 Telecommunications systems outside of cities are unreliable or non-existent.

 Currency: The Central African CFA franc (XAF) is the official currency.
-It is a cash economy.
+On a day-to-day basis, the Congo is a cash economy.
+Credit or debit cards are not widely accepted.
 ATMs dispense funds in local currency.
 You must declare CFA over 1 million upon arrival with a bank or cashier’s receipt or risk fines and CFA confiscation.

 Customs: Arts and crafts, particularly wooden objects, are subject to an export tax.
 Ask to speak with the airport supervisor if customs agents solicit bribes when you seek to export these items.